K-PaaS/application-platform-guide-eng/install/service/pipeline.md

 >
 ![3-2-2]

-- Access to PaaS-TA user portal then request for service through catalog.
+- Access to K-PaaS AP user portal then request for service through catalog.

 ![003]